JohannesBuchner/speech-recognition-commands-evaluation/README.rst

 -----------

 The same word (e.g., yes) in different utterances is passed to the ASR as a 10-20min file.

-* The number of input utterances is counted.
+* The number of input utterances is counted (relevant elements).
 * The number of times the word is recognized correctly (as yes or a homophone) is counted (true positives).
 * The number of times another word from the word list is recognized is counted (false positives, within vocabulary).
 * The number of times a completely different word is recognized is counted (false positive, outside vocabulary)